 Monetary assets and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rate at the reporting date.
 Non-monetary assets and liabilities that are measured at a fair value in a foreign currency are translated into the functional currency at the exchange rate when the fair value was determined.
 Foreign currency differences are generally recognized in profit or loss.
-Non-monetary items that are measured at historical cost in a foreign currency are translated at the exchange rate on the date of the transaction.

-Notes to Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) For the years ended December 31, 2018 and 2017
+Notes to Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) For the years ended December 31, 2019 and 2018